 Numbered seating: Yes

 From this grandstand, you’ll track the cars as they come through turn 7, and wind down towards the turn 11 hairpin.
-From here, the entire straight will be in sight as the cars get up to top speed in the DRS zone.
+The entire straight will be in sight as the cars climb up to top speed in the DRS zone.

 Turn 12 Bleachers